Shaping leaders for a half-century

 Lumberjack Battalion has a history of great leadership

-The Lumberjack ROTC program has commissioned more than 640 officers, including Brig.
+The Lumberjack ROTC program has commissioned more than 640 officers, including Maj.
 Gen. Neil S. Hersey.
 Hersey is the commandant of the U.S. Army Cyber School in Fort Gordon, Georgia.

 The late Lt.
 Gen. Orren R. “Cotton” Whiddon is the highest-ranking Army officer to graduate from SFA, where he attended before the Lumberjack Battalion was created.
 He served as commanding general of the Army’s 8th Infantry Division from 1985 to 1987 and as commanding general of the Second United States Army from 1987 to 1990.